The world's

 the east coast living in dense forests that

-would impede the leaping ability of some of the larger species.
+would impede the leaping ability of some of

 Quokkas

-are wallabies from the southwest of Australia, nowadays mostly on
+are wallabies from the south-west of

 Rottnest Island near Perth